How To Tell If Baby Rabbits Are Dead [What To Do About It]

 If things went according to plan when raising rabbits they would be always born in a nest, out of the way of momma’s huge feet, and all warm and cozy…

-Buuuut that has only happened MAYBE 25% of the time.
 I am constantly moving babies putting them in the right spot or moving the nest out of the way of where momma tends to land when she jumps in the nesting box.

 How To Tell If Baby Rabbits Are Dead From Being Cold

 This is just about the only thing you are going to be able to bring a rabbit back from.
 There are several other reasons a kit (baby rabbit) may die that I will explain later.
+But let’s cover this one first.

-If the kit looks dead from being cold is possibly resuscitable (wow that’s a big word) the kit will feel cool and be stiff.
 If the kit is cold, limp, and with no movement whatsoever after a few minutes of trying to warm it up, then it’s too late to bring it back.
+You have to catch the cold babies within about 30 minutes of them getting cold or it’s too late.

-Even if you think it is too late you might as well try to warm it up.
+BUT even if you think it is too late you might as well try to warm it up.
 Better to be safe than sorry.

 Here are the best ways to warm a baby rabbit that looks dead.